Massospora cicadina: Life cycle

-M. cicadina resting spores do not require a dormant period: They are capable of germinating and infecting periodical cicadas after less than a year from their introduction into soil.
+M. cicadina resting spores do not require a dormant period: they are capable of germinating and infecting periodical cicadas after less than a year from their introduction into soil.
 Cicadas are believed to become infected by fungal spores as the nymphs dig tunnels to the soil surface days before their emergence as adults.

 Infection

 Stage I infection

-Initial infection takes place while cicada nymphs dig their way to the surface of the soil before emerging as adults.
+The Initial infection takes place while cicada nymphs dig their way to the surface of the soil before emerging as adults.
 It is presumed that the emerging cicadas are infected by resting spores they encounter in the soil.
 In early stages of infection, hyphal bodies of the fungus are found in the host tissues.
 Later, Stage I infected adult cicadas produce haploid conidia, forming the asexual stage of the fungus.
 Conidia produced by Stage I infected cicadas are capable of infecting other adult cicadas.

 There is no difference between the proportion of male to female nymphs being infected by spores in this stage.
 In the early stages of Stage I infection, the infection is completely concealed inside the abdomen of the cicada.
 Some time before the death of the host, the rear segments of the abdomen fall off, revealing a white, chalky mass or "plug" of the fungus, which produces spores.
 Because of this method of spreading of Stage I spores, cicadas infected with M. cicadina have been referred to as "flying salt shakers of death".
 Infected cicadas are infertile.

 Stage I infected cicadas are observed to spend more time walking around and dragging their abdomen, which may aid in spreading conidia that infect other cicadas.
 This behavioral change is thought to be the result of a fungal extended phenotype, the physical afflictions of the infected cicadas, or the general phenology of cicada life cycles.
 Progression in male and female cicadas is similar, including the time elapsed before the abdominal segments fall off.

 Stage I infected males respond to mating calls of both males and females and attract healthy males through flicking their wings, a behavior only observed in healthy females.
 This altered behavior aids in infection of healthy cicadas.
 Stage I infected males also tolerate mounting from courting males, suggesting that M. cicadina alters insect sexual behavior to increase infection rates.
-The fruiting bodies of M. cicadina on Stage I infected adult cicadas possess a substituted amphetamine alkaloid, cathinone.
+The fruiting bodies of M. cicadina on Stage I infected adult cicadas contain a substituted amphetamine alkaloid, cathinone.